tango8/Cheese-String-Project/README.md

    * List of Dutch Cheeses Wikipedia
    * Serbian Cheeses Wikipedia
 5. The program outputs any specific cheese or suggestions that match the given properties in the urls

+### String methods include:
+* .trim()
+  * used to ensure extra spaces don't interfere with proecesses
+* .toLowerCase()
+  * default case to compare strings as
+* .indexOf()
+  * for locating the index of semicolons separating the URLs, as well as parsing the HTML
+* .substring()
+  * extracted each individual URL and word from the cheesedata, as well as taking what is needed from the HTML of the webpages
+* .replaceAll()
+  * uses regular expressions to remove all the HTML tags that would otherwise needed to be imported and removed one by one using .replace()
+* .replace()
+  * replaces HTML entities and cleans up the output
+* .contains()
+  * determines if a string contains an HTML tag, crucial for removing unwnted paragraphs, and to determine if a word matches an input
+* .equals()
+  * checks if the user inputs quit, or if a string is empty
+* .charAt()
+  * used to iterate through strings and skip spaces
+* .length()
+  * determines the length of words for setting iteration boundaries
+* .lastIndexOf()
+  * locates the HTML tags that were crucial to keep the given wiki pages' formatting somewhat consistent